Knowledge Transfer as Part of the Helmholtz Mission

-The cancer information service of the German Cancer Research Centre provides comprehensible, scientifically verified information on all aspects of oncology.
-This service is directed at anyone who has questions about cancer: patients, their families and friends, and anyone who would like to get information about cancer prevention and early detection.
-For specialists, the cancer information service offers writing on research outcomes and extensive references.
+The cancer information service at the German Cancer Research Centre provides comprehensible, scientifically verified information on all aspects of oncology.
+This service is directed at anyone who has questions about cancer: patients, their families and friends, and people who want to find out about cancer prevention and early recognition.
+The cancer information service also provides individually researched facts and sources for professionals.